ChristopherBrum/Networking/the_internet/the_internet.md

 - Protocols act as systems of rules for network communication.
 - Groups of protocols work in a layered system.
 Protocols at one layer provide services to the layer above.
 - Data is encapsulated into a Protocol Data Unit, creating separation between protocols operating at different layers.

+- A network at the physical level is many devices connected by cables, transmitting binary data in the form of electrical signals, light, or radio waves.
+- Simply having these devices being physically connected to each other isn't sufficient for them to communicate.

 ---